-A vulnerability has been identified in the Linux kernel (CVE-2022-21505) that could easily bypass the Lockdown security mechanism that limits root access to the kernel and blocks UEFI Secure Boot bypass paths.
-To bypass, it is proposed to use the IMA (Integrity Measurement Architecture) kernel subsystem, designed to check the integrity of operating system components using digital signatures and hashes.
+In the core Linux A vulnerability (CVE-2022-21505) has been identified that allows for easy bypass of the Lockdown protection mechanism, which restricts root user access to the kernel and blocks UEFI Secure Boot bypasses.
+The proposed bypass involves using the IMA (Integrity Measurement Architecture) kernel subsystem, which is designed to verify the integrity of operating system components using digital signatures and hashes.

 Lockdown restricts access to /dev/mem, /dev/kmem, /dev/port, /proc/kcore, debugfs, kprobes debug mode, mmiotrace, tracefs, BPF, PCMCIA CIS (Card Information Structure), some ACPI interfaces, and CPU MSRs, blocking kexec_file and kexec_load calls, preventing sleep mode, restricting DMA usage for PCI devices, preventing importing ACPI code from EFI variables, preventing I/O port manipulation, including changing the interrupt number and port I/O for the serial port.